jquery/learn.jquery.com/page/events/triggering-event-handlers.md

 For more information see the [triggerHandler documentation](http://api.jquery.com/triggerHandler)

-## Don't use `.trigger()` simply to execute specific functions
+## Don&rsquo;t use `.trigger()` simply to execute specific functions

 While this method has its uses, it should not be used simply to call a function that was bound as a click handler.
 Instead, you should store the function you want to call in a variable, and pass the variable name when you do your binding.
 Then, you can call the function itself whenever you want, without the need for `.trigger()`.